 Our mission is to provide a safe place to report child abuse, reduce the emotional trauma for children and non-offending family members, and extend professional services that protect the integrity of an investigation.

 All of our services continue to be free of charge to every family living in Williamson County.
-In the 20 years that we have been operational, we have conducted

-Additionally, we have provided family advocacy for
+We have also provided family advocacy for:

 When a child enters the foster care system because his or her home is no longer safe, a judge may appoint a committed volunteer to help them.
 That volunteer is called a court appointed Special Advocate, or CASA.